amitha-sanka/repository_1/_posts/2023-04-07-2018mcqcorrections.md

 ![41c](https://cdn.discordapp.com/attachments/1010052426490982461/1093982989811204197/d1775d65-a2f2-44ba-a06d-b8820ac72fa7.jpg)

 **Notes:** The addition of the +finalExam is neccesary because it needs to be assignted to the adjustedTotal.
 There needs to be another function that gets assigned to adjustedTotal.

+# Reflection

+I think I performed really well on this multiple choice quiz.
+I feel very hapy with my result.
+I felt that this multiple choice test was fairly easy for me.
+This time I made sure to go back and check all my answers, which I believe made a really big difference in my result for the College Board multiple choice test.